deepmodeling/tbplas/doc/source/tutorial/prim_cell/model_complex.rst

 * :math:`a_2\prime = -a_1 + 2a_2`
 * :math:`a_3\prime = a_3`

-The last relation is explicitly shown in the figure, but required by TBPLaS since all primitive cells are implemented as three-dimensional internally.
+The last relation is not explicitly shown in the figure, but required by TBPLaS since all primitive cells are implemented as three-dimensional internally.
 From the relation we can construct the rectangular cell as:

 .. code-block:: python